Environmental impact of the Russo-Ukrainian war: National parks and nature reserves

 Ukraine's national parks and reserves are a part of pan-European chain of protected sites called the Emerald Network that are home to many endangered species.
 Preliminary assessment shows that more than 1.24 e6ha of protected sites in Ukraine (that is, more than a third) were affected by war.
 According to the Ukraine Nature Conservation Society, more than 44% of the most valuable natural areas of Ukraine are covered by war.

 Russian troops have dug trenches in nature reserves, built fortifications, and planted and exploded mines.
 In the Grand Meadow National Nature Park Russian tanks moved through the fields of endangered spring meadow saffron that had been part of a conservation program for 16 years.
 Fighting near Kherson in the Black Sea Biosphere Reserve was so intense that the fires were seen from space.

 Meotyda National Nature Park near Mariupol is a habitat and nesting place of many endangered birds, including the Dalmatian pelican and the Pallas's gull.
 Fighting in forest reserves of the Kinburn Spit lasted more than a week, and caused irreparable damage to the local ecosystem.
-Dzharylhach National Nature Park, home to many rare endemic herbs, and wild boars, foxes, and deers, became an active fighting zone; more than 56 km of its shores were planted with mines.
+Dzharylhach National Nature Park, home to many rare endemic herbs, and wild boars, foxes, and deer, became an active fighting zone; more than 56 km of its shores were planted with mines.
 Also, the war forced many inspectors and environmentalists to leave their workplaces, disrupting the results of many decades-long conservation and biodiversity projects.

 On 6 November 2023 the Ministry of Environmental Protection and Natural Resources of Ukraine reported that the Dzharylhach National Nature Park had been completely destroyed due to "Russian armed aggression" during the Russian occupation of Kherson Oblast.